Summer Bay: 33 Saxon Avenue

 The house has been home to John Palmer (Shane Withington) since 2010.
 He initially moved in with his partner, and later wife, Gina Austin (Sonia Todd) and her son Xavier Austin (David Jones-Roberts).
 Four years later, Marilyn Chambers (Emily Symons) moves in and she and John marry.
 Following the couple's separation, which aired in 2020, Marilyn moves out to live with the Stewarts.

+55 Saxon Avenue

+The house was first seen in 1998 when Sean Ellis (Mark Gerber) and his daughter move in.
+Throughout the 2000s, it was known for being a share house with various characters staying there, including James Fraser (Michael Piccirilli), Harry Reynolds (Justin Melvey), Shauna Bradley (Kylie Watson), Leah Patterson (Ada Nicodemou), and Charlotte Adams (Stephanie Chaves-Jacobsen).
+Sally Fletcher (Kate Ritchie) and Flynn Saunders (Martin Dingle-Wall) made it their marital home, and had an annexe built for Flynn's surgery.
+They later moved into Summer Bay House after swapping with the newly introduced Hunter family.
+The annexe was later turned into living space when Beth Hunter (Clarissa House) established a relationship with Tony Holden (Jon Sivewright).
+From 2011 until 2016, the house was home to the Braxton family and their friends.
+It was reintroduced in 2022 when Eden Fowler (Stephanie Panozzo), Remi Carter (Adam Rowland) and Kirby Aramoana (Angelina Thomson) rent it.

+59 Saxon Avenue

+The house was introduced to the show in 2020 following the arrival of the Parata family – Ari Parata (Rob Kipa-Williams), Tane Parata (Ethan Browne), Nikau Parata (Kawakawa Fox-Reo), and Gemma Parata (Bree Peters).
+After renting the home, the family dig a Hāngī, a Māori pit oven, in the back garden and host a party for their friends and neighbours, however, the party ends when John Palmer (Shane Withington) has a stroke.

 Beach House

 This property located on Beach Road was previously owned by Ernie Jacobs, who rented it to Marilyn Chambers, Adam Cameron and Matt Wilson.
 Marilyn bought the property outright in 1991 and sold it to Greg and Bobby, following her departure the next year.
 After Bobby's death, Greg put the house up for sale and Irene Roberts purchased it at auction in 1994 and remains living there.
 Originally the house had three bedrooms but a fourth was added.
 Skye Peters moved in temporarily while her foster father John Palmer left to care for his wife overseas.
 Skye moved out after John returned home.
 Hunter moves in during 2017.
 In 2018, Jasmine Delaney and Willow Harris moves in.
 In 2019, Bella Nixon moves in briefly, before moving back in with her brother Colby Thorne.
 In 2021, Willow departed the Bay and move to Queensland.